Source: Taiwantrade | Updated: 30 June 2018

-TAITRA has inked two memoranda of understanding (MoU) with Indian trade organizations India Trade Promotion Organization (ITPO) and the Engineering Export Promotion Council of India (EEPC India) on Jan.
+As an investment opportunity in India for Taiwan, TAITRA has inked two memoranda of understanding (MoU) with Indian trade organizations India Trade Promotion Organization (ITPO) and the Engineering Export Promotion Council of India (EEPC India) on Jan.
 24, 2018.

-It has been reported that, in the course of 2017, the implementation of the New Southbound Policy by the Tsai administration has led to a 27 percent growth in the bilateral trade between India and Taiwan.
+It has been reported that, in the course of 2017, the implementation of the New Southbound Policy by the Tsai administration has led to a 27 percent growth in the bilateral free trade agreement between India and Taiwan.

 Meanwhile, India and Taiwan have begun cooperating with each other to develop an industrial science park in the city of Bangalore in Southern India.

 For more info on investment opportunities in India, please contact: